 Process for obtaining favourable opinion for an amendment to a research project

-- Submit your original HREC application form, highlighting the amendments to your project, (along with any new research materials e.g. consent form, participant information sheet) to the Human Research Ethics team.
+- Submit the amendment summary form and your original HREC application form, highlighting the amendments to your project, (along with any new research materials e.g. consent form, participant information sheet) to the Human Research Ethics team.
 Please include your HREC reference number if possible.

-- Amendments will be reviewed by HREC, and you will be notified of the outcome within 7 working days.
+- Amendments will be reviewed by HREC, and you will be notified of the outcome within seven working days.